 Working with a financial advisor can help you navigate the ever-expanding landscape of SRI investments to figure out which strategies can best help you meet your financial and non-financial goals.

-Start by asking your advisor these three questions:
+Start by asking your advisor these questions:

 A fiduciary is required by law to always put your interests ahead of theirs, meaning they must in good faith only recommend products and strategies that are in your best interests.

 Because SRI investments have more than one goal, we believe the best way to judge performance is to look at how well you are tracking toward the attainment of your specific goals.
-To measure that usually requires that both you and your advisor meet regularly to track progress and take the actions modeled by the plan you’ve outlined together.
-Your advisor should be able to share information regarding your specific investments and how your assets are reflecting your values and what’s important to you.
+To measure that usually requires you and your advisor to meet regularly to track progress and take the actions modeled by the plan you’ve outlined together.
+Your advisor should be able to share information regarding your specific investments and how your assets reflect your values and what’s important to you.
 If you are uncomfortable with a particular investment, it is important to discuss it with your advisor and, if necessary, request options for replacing that security in your portfolio.

 If you are interested in wielding your financial power, then SRI investing might be right for you.
 Sustainable, Responsible, Impact investing represents a complex landscape of opportunities that can support your financial goals while representing your values.
 By strategically aligning your investments with entities that promote environmental or social justice goals and demonstrate good corporate governance, it’s possible to save for retirement and make a positive difference in the world.

-1. “Report on US Sustainable, Responsible and Impact Investing Trends.”
-US|SIF Foundation, 2018. https://www.ussif.org/files/Trends/Trends%202018%20executive%20summary%20FINAL.pdf
+2. “Report on US Sustainable, Responsible and Impact Investing Trends.”
+US|SIF Foundation, 2022. https://www.ussif.org//Files/Trends/2022/Trends%202022%20Executive%20Summary.pdf